Catholic Union of Great Britain

 The Catholic Union of Great Britain is an association of Roman Catholic laypeople in England, Wales, and Scotland.
-It works with the Catholic Bishops’ Conference of England and Wales and the Catholic Bishop's Conference of Scotland.
+It works with the Catholic Bishops' Conference of England and Wales and the Catholic Bishops' Conference of Scotland.
 The membership of the Catholic Union includes people from all parts of the country and all walks of life.
 It includes doctors, nurses, teachers, lawyers, and civil servants.
 It represents a wealth of lay Catholic experience and expertise.
 The Union's purpose is to promote a Christian standpoint in public affairs.